dimitarpg13/langchain_tutorial/LangChainUseCases.md

 - [ ] TODO: finish the section on Messages

+### Tools

+The _Tool_ abstraction in LangChain associates a Python function with a schema that defines the function's _name_, _description_ and _expected arguments_.
+_Tools_ can be passed to chat models that support _tool calling_ allowing the model to request the execution of a specific function with specific inputs.

+** Concepts in Tools **

+* Tools are a way to encapsulate a function and its schema in a way that can be passed to a chat model.

+* Create tools using the `@tool` decorator, which simplifies the process of tool creation, supporting the following:
+  - Automatically infer the tool's name, description, and expected arguments, while also supporting customization.
+  - Defining tools that return artifacts (e.g. images, dataframes, etc)
+  - Hiding input arguments from the schema (and hence from the model) using injected tool arguments.

+** The Tool interface **

+- [ ] TODO: finish the section on Tools

 ### Tool calling

 Many AI apps interact directly with humans.
 In these cases, it is appropriate for models to respond in natural language.
 But what about cases where we want a model to also interact _directly_ with systems, such as databases or an API?
 These systems often have a particular input schema.
 For example, APIs frequently have a required payload structure.
 This need motivates the concept of _tool calling_.
 You can use tool calling to request model responses that match particular schema.

 ![Figure: tool calling example](images/tool_calling_1.png)

+**Concepts in Tool calling**:

+(1) **Tool Creation**: use the `@tool` decorator to create a tool.

 - [ ] TODO: finish the section on Tool calling